Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/SecuritySystemWalkthrough.md

 Security System Walkthrough
 ===========================

-Before continue reading this, make sure you are familiar with these given terms:
+Before continue reading this, make sure you are familiar with these given topics:

 [Security Overview](/Docs/Security/SecurityOverview.md)